 As a Catholic school, St. Paul's High School takes its mission of service to the Catholic community in Manitoba seriously.
 However, St. Paul's High School also welcomes boys of other religious traditions, especially those who practice their faith.
 Last year, students accepted into grade 9 came from the following faith communities: Anglican, United, Lutheran, Christian Orthodox, Mennonite, Evangelical Christian, Jewish, Islamic, Hindu, and Sikh.

 We encourage prospective parents to discuss their son's profile with us.
-Please contact the Main School or by phone at (204) 831-2300.
+Please contact the Admissions Coordinator by phone at (204) 831-2327.

 In any given year an unknown number of students who are accepted to St. Paul's may immediately decline the invitation to attend, change their mind through the course of the spring and summer, move away, or otherwise become unable to accept the place being offered.
 In addition, although St. Paul's has a very low attrition rate, the number of existing students in each grade who will not be returning to St. Paul's varies from year to year.
 Any of the above circumstances may enable St. Paul's to offer a place to a student on our waiting list.